Somatic Yoga & Therapy Norwich

 Somatic Therapy

 Somatic Therapy is a therapeutic approach that uses the body as a gateway to healing emotional and psychological issues.
-It is based on the understanding that the body and mind are deeply interconnected, and that stored trauma, stress, and unresolved emotional and psychological tension can manifest as physical or mental illness, chronic pain or illness in the body.
+It is based on the understanding that the body and mind are deeply interconnected, and that therefore trauma, stress, and unresolved emotional and psychological tension can be held in the body and manifest as physical and mental illness, chronic pain and chronic health conditions.

-In somatic therapy, I work with clients to help you become aware of how your body might hold onto past experiences and emotions.
+In somatic therapy, as an alternative approach to talking therapy, I work with you to help you become aware of how your body might hold onto past experiences and emotions.
 By integrating elements of mindfulness, yoga, movement, breathwork, and touch, somatic therapy can help release deep layers of tension and emotion, move stuck energy, change unhelpful default patterns, and facilitate emotional processing on the journey towards healing and health.

 A somatic approach encourages you to attune to the subtle sensations within your body, helping you to reconnect with the body's innate wisdom and healing capacity.

-Somatic therapy is particularly effective for trauma recovery and I have additional training in Somatic Therapy for Trauma.
+Somatic therapy is particularly effective for trauma recovery and I have additional training in Somatic Therapy for Trauma with The Embody Lab.

 Somatic Release